adamsitnik/adamsitnik.github.io/_posts/2017-01-19-the-new-Memory-Diagnoser.md

 * Why is the Allocated column missing on Mono?
 Because Mono [does not](http://stackoverflow.com/questions/40234948/how-to-get-the-number-of-allocated-bytes-in-mono) provide any API to read the number of allocated bytes.
 * Can the MemoryDiagnoser affect the time results by introducing some extra overhead?
 No, because we perform separate run for the diagnosers only.
 The results from this run are not included in the timing results.
 * Is there any API in BenchmarkDotNet that exposes the GC Statistics?
 Yes, the `summary` returned by `BenchmarkRunner.Run` contains all `reports`, which expose the `GcStats` property.
-* How to verify that particular code noes not perform any heap allocations?
+* How to verify that particular code does not perform any heap allocations?

 ```cs
 var summary = BenchmarkRunner.Run<BenchmarksThatMustNotAllocate>();